ibm-cloud-docs/vpc/vsi_is_create_instance.md

 After you know the needed values, use them to run the **`ibmcloud is instance-create`** command.
 You also need to specify a unique name for the instance.

-Use the following steps to create a virtual server instance from a private catalog offering or a catalog offering version by using the CLI.
+Use the following steps to create a virtual server instance from a private catalog offering or a catalog offering version from the CLI.

 1. Create an instance by using the following command.